 - Has a disease like epilepsy or even diabetes and would benefit from additional protection.

 You’ll find that purchasing a medical alert system might be easier said than done.
 Some can be found in brick-and-mortar stores, including drugstores.
 However, others are only available from the manufacturer and must be purchased online or by phone.
 Below, you’ll find website links to some of the most popular systems on the market:

 Cost, effectiveness, and installation

 The purchase of any medical alert system is dependent on several different factors.
 Obviously, the cost will be a significant concern, but you also need to consider the effectiveness of the specific system in question, as well as the need for installation.
 Cost is one of the most difficult criteria to pin down when it comes to medical alert systems, simply because it varies significantly from one system to another.
 There are also additional factors involved, such as whether or not the company charges a device fee or only a monthly service fee.
 Additional features and advanced functionality like automatic fall detection and GPS will also drive the price up.

 For 24-hour monitoring, you’ll pay a monthly fee.
-This can range from as low as $29 per month to $35 or even $40 depending on the company in question.
+This can range from a monthly cost as low as $29 to $35 or even $40 depending on the company in question.
 You may also have to pay an additional monitoring fee for non-landline monitoring.
-For instance, Life Alert charges $50 per month for landline monitoring, but that cost rises to $60 per month if you want cellular connectivity.
+For instance, Life Alert charges $50 per month for landline monitoring, but that cost rises to $60 per month if you want a cellular system.
 If you want GPS mobile functionality, the monthly monitoring fee rises to $70.